k0staa/Code-Addict-Repos/flutter-spring-kotlin-web/README.md

 To run Flutter application you can simply use `flutter run` command with Flutter SDK installed on your machine.
 For details please check my blog post.
 You can also build docker container with application using below command:
 ```
-TODO
+docker build -t flutter-kotlin-gui .
 ```

 3. Now you can start all docker containers using docker-compose command:
 `docker-compose up`
-Go to `localhost:8090` and see how it works.
+Go to `http://localhost` and see how it works.

 ## Licence